 I’m kidding, but wouldn’t that be nice?
 Okay, although it doesn’t work like that, there are steps to finding your story, your path.
 Let’s look at the path God showed Moses.

-Imagine yourself hopping in the ol’ Back to the Future DeLorean and ending up in Old Testament days.
-You find Moses and start following him as he leads his people away from Pharaoh’s army (see Exodus 14).
+Imagine yourself hopping in a time machine and ending up in Old Testament days.
+You find Moses and follow him as he leads his people away from Pharaoh’s army (see Exodus 14).
 It was an amazing time in human history.
 The miracles that had been performed up to this point were nothing short of, well, miraculous.
 Then you see Moses face an obstacle.
 A pretty big obstacle.
 It’s the Red Sea.
 Can you imagine what all the people were thinking?
 Great.
 This is it.
 We’re never going to make it now.
 There aren’t any miracles big enough to get us out of this one.

 Then, God uses Moses to do the impossible.
 He tells Moses to pick up his staff and raise his hand over the sea—and what happens?
-The Red Sea parts and the Israelites get to walk through to the other side on dry ground.
-Pharaoh’s army?
-Well, let’s just say that a whole lot of spouses got to collect on life insurance.
+The Red Sea parts and the Israelites get to walk through to the other side and escape Pharoah’s army on dry ground.

 There’s a really cool verse in the book of Psalms that briefly recounts the story.
 It says:

 Your road led through the sea, your pathway through the mighty waters—a pathway no one knew was there!
 Psalm 77:19

 Let’s focus on that last line: a pathway no one knew was there.
 Moses had the same question, “What is God’s purpose for my life?”
 God promised He would use Moses to lead his people out of Egypt.
 God promises us that if we seek Him with all we’ve got, He will show us which path to take.
 He will show us our story.